weststack-io/insight-studio/infrastructure/DEPLOY.md

   -SqlAdminPassword (ConvertTo-SecureString "MySecurePass123!" -AsPlainText -Force)
 ```

+**Note:**

+- If you provide only SQL/Storage parameters, only those resources will be deployed (basic mode)
+- If you provide all required parameters (Azure AD, OpenAI, AI Search, NextAuth), the App Service will also be deployed (full mode)
-**Note:** This script only deploys SQL Database and Blob Storage.
-To deploy the Function App, see the [Deploy Function App Only](#deploy-function-app-only) section below.
+- To deploy the Function App, see the [Deploy Function App Only](#deploy-function-app-only) section below

 #### Option B: Using Azure CLI with Bicep file